 Date of Original Version

-A method for autoregressive (AR) modeling of stationary stochastic signals has been proposed based on fitting the model autocorrelation function to the estimated (biased) autocorrelation in the least-squares sense over more than the minimum number of autocorrelation values.
-The method is extended to the case of autoregressive-moving-average (ARMA) models, including the special case of AR signals in white noise, and both AR and ARMA examples are presented.
-This method differs from the method of over-determined normal equations in that fitting error, not equation error, is minimized.
-The bias in the estimated correlation values is also readily compensated without amplifying the higher (noisy) correlation lags.
-Iterative algorithms are derived to solve the resulting nonlinear equations.
+A method for autoregressive (AR) modeling of stationary stochastic signals has previously been proposed by the first author based upon leastsquares fitting of the model autocorrelation function (ACF) to the estimated (biased) ACF over more than the minimum number of ACF lags.
+Here, the method is extended to autoregressive/moving-average (ARMA) models, including the special case of AR signals in white noise, and both AR and ARMA examples are presented.
+The method differs from the wellknown method of overdetermined normal equations in that fitting error, not equation error, is minimized, and significantly improved performance is obtained.
+Iterative algorithms patterned after the Steiglitz-McBride deterministic method are derived to solve the resulting nonlinear equations. © 1989 IEEE

 IEEE Transactions on Acoustics, Speech, and Signal Processing

 Jackson, Leland B., Jianguo Huang, Kevin P. Richards, and Haiguang Chen.
 "AR, ARMA, and AR-in-Noise Modeling by Fitting Windowed Correlation Data."
 IEEE Transactions on Acoustics, Speech, and Signal Processing 37, 10 (1989): 1608-1612. doi:10.1109/29.35404.